meghartwick/Admixture-Analysis/README.md

 ```
 Meta data can be easily incorporated into the output graphic by relating the output dataframe from `pop_graphic` to a meta data frame and adding these specifications to the graphics code

-### So, that's it!
-I hope some of this helps make your structure analysis and visualizations a little easier!
+**So, that's it, I hope some of this helps make your structure analysis and visualizations a little easier!**